Find Cash Home Buyers in Houston for a Fast, Simple Sale

 However, first-time or fair-weather investors facing high interest rates and inflation have created some challenges in the Texas market.

-In the last six months, Ramcharitar has seen a surge of wholesalers and inexperienced investors trying to unload properties.
-In the past two years, they could easily sell homes above market price, particularly to out-of-state buyers.
+In recent years, Ramcharitar has seen a surge in wholesalers and inexperienced investors trying to unload properties.
+They used to be able to sell homes above market price easily, particularly to out-of-state buyers.
 But that’s no longer the case.
 “Houses are sitting for months even if they’re priced reasonably.
 There are just not enough buyers who have a good credit rating and can get bank underwriting,” he says.

 Investors either keep properties they purchase as long-term rentals or flip them on the open market.
 “The newbie with little experience doesn’t have the money to keep it long term.
 It takes a lot of money to fix the house and keep it with holding and carrying costs,” Ramcharitar points out.